How to Be Effective In Mindful Parenting

 In doing this, you give yourself some perspective to keep you in the moment on an ongoing basis.

-When you’re out and about, you can remind yourself to bring your attention back to your body and back to your physical surroundings.
-This will help root you to the present moment.
+When you’re out and about, remind yourself to bring your attention back to your body.
+Focus on your physical surroundings.
+This will help root you in the present moment.

 Wrap Up